elliebartling/astro-blog/src/content/blog/Don't feel like you need to be an expert immediately at all things.md

 title: "Tip: Don't feel like you need to be an expert immediately at all things"
 created: 2024-07-01
 modified: 2024-07-01
-projects:
+tags:
-people:
+  - mindset
-tags: []
+aliases:
-aliases: ["Tip: Don't feel like you need to be an expert immediately at all things"]
+  - "Tip: Don't feel like you need to be an expert immediately at all things"
 ---

 # Tip: Don't feel like you need to be an expert immediately at all things